I may earn a commission from links in this post. Thank you!

 Note that because of the tri-folding mechanism, it is not really possible to stand it in an open position and use all 3 mirrors hands-free at the same time.
 Fortunately the 20x is at the end and therefore can be used hands-free.
 If you are at all like me you will probably agree these high-strength mirrors are just too hard to use handheld.

 The central 5x mirror is surrounded by a LED light ring.
-This is very bright, dimmable by holding the power switch, and an ideal cool/neutral daylight color.
+The LEDs are very bright, dimmable by holding the power switch, and an ideal cool/neutral daylight color to avoid color casts on the skin.
 It runs off USB-rechargeable Li batteries (included).
 Sadly, it does not hold charge well.
 You’ll need to get into the habit of giving it a quick boost before you head out.

 How about this for a funky take on a classic small compact makeup mirror?
 It’s a traditional 2 3/4″ diameter, with plain and 3x mirrors.
 The clasp, hinge and glass are all of high quality.